Katzenaids

 What is behind feline AIDS?

 As with humans, AIDS is a viral disease in cats too.
 If an animal is infected, FIV causes a slow but unstoppable weakening of the immune system , which ultimately leads to death.
 The virus belongs to the group of lentiviruses, which are characterized by the fact that the symptoms do not always become acute immediately after infection, but can also appear more slowly, i.e. with a significant delay .
 This is precisely what makes the incurable disease so insidious: if you notice physical changes in your cat, the infection may have already occurred quite some time ago.
-Conversely, this also means that an infection is not necessarily noticeable at the beginning because the outbreak may still take some time.
+Conversely, this also means that an infection is not necessarily noticeable at the beginning, because the outbreak may still take some time.

 As an immunodeficiency virus, feline AIDS attacks the cat's lymphocytes - these are the white blood cells that normally maintain the immune system and fend off or fight pathogens and other invaders.
 When the lymphocytes are infected and their concentration in the body decreases, the cat becomes susceptible to all kinds of secondary diseases .
 The weakened body can no longer defend itself and diseases that it would otherwise cope with without any problems become a truly mammoth task to which the animal unfortunately all too often succumbs at the end of an FIV infection.
 Below we take a look at how cats become infected with FIV, how AIDS in cats usually manifests itself and what you as an owner can do to protect your pet or - in the event of an outbreak - to care for it.